isaac-mason/arancini/packages/arancini/README.md

 #### Singleton Queries

-The `singleton` method creates a query for a single component, and sets the property to the given component from the first matching entity.
+The `this.singleton` utility method creates a query for a single component, and sets the property to the given component on the first matching entity.

-Singletons are useful for accessing components that are expected to exist on a single entity, such as a camera, or a player in a single player game.

 ```ts
 class CameraRigSystem extends System<Entity> {